jnozzi/cocoadev.com/markdown/JpegTwoThousandValueTransformer.md

-An General/NSValueTransformer that enables bindings to use Jpeg2000 compression rather than just the raw TIFF data.
+An NSValueTransformer that enables bindings to use Jpeg2000 compression rather than just the raw TIFF data.

 I've hand tuned the compression parameter to show no compression artifacts for my test images.
-You may wish to increase it. � General/BryanWoods
+You may wish to increase it. � BryanWoods

 // Jpeg2kValueTransformer
-@interface Jpeg2kValueTransformer : General/NSValueTransformer
+@interface Jpeg2kValueTransformer : NSValueTransformer

 @end